-- 1 garlic clove, coarsely chopped (3 g)
+- 1 garlic clove coarsely chopped

 - 2 tablespoons light agave nectar

-- 1/4 cup fresh lime juice (from 2 to 3 limes) (60 ml)
+- 1/4 cup fresh lime juice (from 2 to 3 limes)

-- 1/4 cup mild vegetable oil (60 ml)
+- 1/4 cup mild vegetable oil

 - Kosher salt

 For the turkey taco salad

-- 3 tablespoons mild vegetable oil (45 ml)
+- 3 tablespoons mild vegetable oil

-- 1/2 red onion, finely diced (120 g)
+- 1/2 small red onion finely diced

-- 1 pound ground turkey, white or dark, any percentage fat (454 g)
+- 1 pound ground turkey*, white or dark, any percentage fat

-- 1 tablespoon chile powder (8 g)
+- 1 tablespoon chile powder

-- 1 tablespoon ground cumin (6 g)
+- 1 tablespoon ground cumin

-- 1 teaspoon kosher salt (4 g)
+- 1 teaspoon kosher salt

 - 1/3 cup cold water

 - 4 cups finely shredded purple cabbage

 - 4 cups chopped romaine hearts

 - 1 cup julienned peeled jicama

-- 6 radishes, thinly sliced (200 g)
+- 6 radishes thinly sliced

-- 1/2 cup lightly packed fresh cilantro leaves (30 g)
+- 1/2 cup lightly packed fresh cilantro leaves

-- 1 red Fresno chile pepper (or other chile pepper of choice), thinly sliced
+- 1 red Fresno chile pepper (or other chile pepper of choice) thinly sliced

 - Tortilla chips (optional)

-- For the cilantro-lime vinaigrette
+For the cilantro-lime vinaigrette

-- Make the turkey taco salad
+Make the turkey taco salad

-- 2. In a large heavy pan, heat the oil over medium heat.
+- In a large heavy pan, heat the oil over medium heat.
 Add the red onion and cook until softened, 5 to 7 minutes.
 Add the turkey and cook, breaking it up with a wooden spoon, until browned, 3 to 5 minutes.
 Stir in the chile powder, cumin, and salt.
 Then stir in the water and cook until the turkey is completely cooked through and the water has cooked off, 5 to 7 minutes more.
 Remove from the heat.

-- 3. Arrange the cabbage and romaine hearts on a large platter or on individual plates.
+- Arrange the cabbage and romaine hearts on a large platter or on individual plates.
 Top with the jicama, radishes, cilantro, and chile.
 Spoon the ground turkey on top and drizzle the salad with a generous amount of the vinaigrette.
 Serve with tortilla chips, if desired.

-Recipe Testers Reviews
+Recipe Testers' Reviews

 It provided 4 generous servings and could easily be scaled up to meet the appetites of a crowd.
 My advice is that you use this recipe as a guide.
 It works as is but use more or less of any of the listed ingredients according to your taste.
 Next time I’ll chop all the ingredients so they’re all approximately the same size.
 Also, I might reduce the amount of cilantro in the salad.
 Avocado and quartered cherry tomatoes would be a nice addition.

-My seven- and eight-year-olds both happily ate this salad as well, which is a win-win!
+My seven- and eight-year-olds both happily ate this salad as well, which is a win-win.
 It also introduced them to savory, apple-like jicama, which they are enjoying today sliced into sticks in their lunch boxes.
 (If you buy pre-sliced jicama at the grocery store salad bar, you’ll cut prep time down by 20 minutes.)
 Prep time would be reduced even further if you buy a sack of shredded purple cabbage and a sack of chopped romaine hearts.